-Leaders with high self esteem are likely to accept feedback more readily
+1. Leaders with high self esteem are likely to accept feedback

 Accepting good feedback is easy.
 Not so for negative feedback.
 Even a leader with high self esteem is likely to be impacted by negative feedback, but they won’t let it stop them.

 Leaders with high self esteem can see the bigger picture, to try to improve.
-They are self assured.
-They know that they are not a bad person because of negative feedback and they know that feedback is simply a piece of input which doesn’t impact their whole character.
+These leaders are self assured.
+They know that they are not a bad person because of negative feedback.
+They also know that feedback is simply a piece of input which doesn’t impact their whole character.

-In contrast, leaders with low self esteem are likely to reject negative feedback, because they feel that taking it on is a sign of weakness.
-Instead, they may perceive the feedback as “wrong”.
+In contrast, leaders with low self esteem are likely to reject negative feedback.
+They feel that taking it on is a sign of weakness.
+Instead, they may say the feedback is “wrong”.

 In contrast, leaders with low self esteem need to make themselves feel important.
 They spend time justifying their position.
-One way to do this is to come up with everything themselves.
-They feel as if they don’t come up with the ideas, then they aren’t doing their job.
+One way to do this is to come up with all the ideas themselves.
+Otherwise, they feel as if they aren’t doing their job.

-Leaders with high self esteem back themselves and their team
+3. Leaders with high self esteem back themselves and support their team

 Leaders with high self esteem are more likely to speak up about issues, because they aren’t scared of losing their jobs.
 They believe somebody else will find their skills useful and another job will be found down the road.
 Better to leave a job that forces you to compromise your integrity, than to damage your character.
 After all, leaders need to be able to sleep at night and live with their actions.

-Leaders with low self esteem won’t back themselves as readily, because they fear being wrong.
+Leaders with low self esteem won’t back themselves, because they fear being wrong.
 They will take the word of authority above their own and take the less risky approach of “going with the flow”.
-They are less likely to speak out against wrongdoing and the status quo.
+They are less likely to speak out against wrongdoing and will keep the status quo.
 In fact, they are more worried about keeping their job than doing the right thing.

 Self esteem is a critical factor in leadership.
-One might think that high self esteem creates behaviours characterised by arrogance or overconfidence.
-On the other hand, I’ve found the opposite to be true.
+You might think that high self esteem creates arrogance or overconfidence.
+I’ve found the opposite to be true.

-High self esteem creates conditions where leaders aren’t afraid to be wrong, speak out about issues and take feedback more readily than their less assured counterparts.
+High self esteem creates conditions where leaders aren’t afraid to be wrong, speak out about issues and take feedback more readily than their less confident counterparts.